uniqueimaginate/Coding/README.md

-## This is a repository which i is my PLAYGROUND!
+## This is a repository which is my PLAYGROUND!
 ### Donguk Lee (uniqueimaginate@gmail.com)

 ```markdown